 If you do not want to use a picture for the desktop background, you can choose a solid color instead.

-In case you want just one photo for Desktop background in Windows Vista, 7, 8 or 8.1, and you know exactly where the photo is, right-click it in Windows/File Explorer and select Set as desktop background.
+In case you want just one photo for Desktop background in Windows Vista, 7, 8, 8.1 or 10, and you know exactly where the photo is, right-click it in Windows/File Explorer and select Set as desktop background.

 In Windows XP, the command is in Common Tasks pane, so you must click (not right-click) the picture instead.

 To use advanced options, right-click some empty area of Desktop.

 In Windows Vista, 7, 8/8.1 and 10, click Personalize.

 In Windows 8 and 8.1, you can also use the keyboard shortcut Windows Key+I to open Settings Charm and click or tap Personalize.

 In Windows 10, the Windows Key+I keyboard shortcut opens the Settings app.
 Choose Personalization there.

 Alternatively in Windows 10 Anniversary Update and later, open the Run dialog with keyboard shortcut WINDOWS KEY+R or via the Quick Links menu (WINDOWS KEY+X), type ms-settings:personalization-background and click OK.